 I’ve only been to the South Rim of the Grand Canyon but hope to visit the North Rim soon.
 The only lodging available here is inside the park at the Grand Canyon Lodge.
 There is also camping in the park.
 Reserve at Recreations.Gov.
 Other lodging options are the Jacob Lake Inn and the Kaibab Lodge.

 In Monument Valley, we stayed at the Monument Valley View Hotel – the only accommodation within Monument Valley.
-(It is scheduled to open for the season on April 9, 2021).
-I booked a premium cabin with a separate bedroom with a double bed, twin bunks and a kitchenette.
+We had a premium cabin with a separate bedroom with double bed, twin bunks outside in their own “nook” and a kitchenette.
 We had spectacular views of the massive sandstone monuments from our balcony.
 The hotel is run by Navajo community members and there’s a large gift shop with amazing art and jewelry.
 Note there is no pool here as the climate is dry and water a valuable resource for Navajo Nation residents.

 Sign-Up for Travel Tips & Stories